Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 218,900 jobs for Electronic Equipment Assembler in 2016.
+In 2016, there was an estimated number of 218,900 jobs in the United States for Electronic Equipment Assembler.
 There is little to no growth in job opportunities for Electronic Equipment Assembler.
-Due to new job openings and attrition, there will be an average of 18,200 job openings in this field each year.
+There will be an estimated 18,200 positions for Electronic Equipment Assembler per year.

 The states with the most job growth for Electronic Equipment Assembler are Nevada, Wyoming, and Texas.
 Watch out if you plan on working in Kansas, Kentucky, or New Mexico.
 These states have the worst job growth for this type of profession.

-What Tools & Technology do Electronic Equipment Assemblers Use?
+Tools & Technologies Used by Electronic Equipment Assemblers

 How do I Become an Electronic Equipment Assembler?